brandur/sorg/content/drafts/ruby-memory.md

 }
 ```

-Just like we speculated when examining the `RString` struct
+Just like we speculated when examining `RString` earlier,
-earlier, we can see that Ruby embeds the new value right
+we can see that Ruby embeds the new value into the slot if
-into the slot if it's short enough.
-Otherwise it uses
+it's short enough.
+Otherwise it uses `ALLOC_N` to allocate
-`ALLOC_N` to allocate new space for the string and sets a
+new space for the string in the operating system's heap,
-pointer internal to (`as.heap.ptr`) the slot to reference
+and sets a pointer internal to the slot (`as.heap.ptr`) to
-it.
+reference it.

 ### Initializing a slot (#slot-initialization)

-After a few layers of indirection, `str_alloc` from above
+After a few layers of indirection, `str_alloc` calls into
-will eventually call in `newobj_of` back [in
+`newobj_of` back in [`gc.c`][newobjof]:
-`gc.c`][newobjof]:

 ``` c
 static inline VALUE